frontmeans/dom-events/README.md

 ### `handleDomEvents()`

-Creates a DOM event sender mapper function that enables or disables default DOM event handlers.
+Creates a DOM events processor that enables or disables default DOM event handlers.

 Corresponds to specifying `{ passive: true }` as a second argument to `EventTarget.addEventListener()` when `true` passed as parameter, or no parameters passes.